mind-inria/mri-nufft/docs/paper-joss/paper.md

 MRI-NUFFT is a python package that provides a universal interface to various Non-Uniform Fast Fourier Transform libraries running on CPU or GPU (gpuNUFFT, FINUFFT, CUFINUFFT, pyNFFT), adding compatibily with standard array library (NumPy, CuPy, PyTorch, TensorFlow, etc.) On top of these libraries it extends the existing NUFFT operations to provide a physical model of the MRI acquisition process (e.g. multi-coil acquisition and static-field inhomogeneities).
 It also provides a wide variety of customizable implementations of non-Cartesian sampling trajectories, as well as density compensation methods.
 Finally, it proposes optimized auto-differentiation with respect to the data and sampling locations for machine learning.
 With MRI-NUFFT one can experiment with non-Cartesian sampling in MRI, get access to the latest advances in the field and state-of-the-art sampling patterns.

-# Statement of Need
+# Statement of need
 MRI is an non-invasive biomedical imaging technique, where raw data is sampled in the spatial frequency domain (k-space) and final images are  obtained by applying an inverse (fast) Fourier transform on this data.
 Traditionnaly, the data is sampled on a Cartesian grid (often partially by skipping lines to accelerate the acquisition)  and reconstructed using FFT-based algorithms.
-However, the Cartesian approach is not always the best choice for collecting the data, and non-Cartesian sampling schemes have been proposed to improve the image quality, reduce the acquisition time or to enable new imaging modalities.
+However, the Cartesian approach is not always the best choice for data collection, and non-Cartesian sampling schemes have been proposed to improve image quality, reduce acquisition time or enable new imaging modalities.
 But the reconstruction of non-Cartesian data is more challenging and requires the use of non-uniform fast Fourier transform (NUFFT) algorithms.
-Several NUFFT libraries have been developed in the past years, but they are not always easy to use or don't account for the specificities of MRI data acquisition (e.g. multi-coil acquisition, static-field inhomogeneities, density compensation, etc.).
+Several NUFFT libraries have been developed in the past few years, but they are not always easy to use or don't account for the specificities of MRI data acquisition (e.g. multi-coil acquisition, static-field inhomogeneities, density compensation, etc.).
 Also their performances can vary a lot depending on the use cases (2D vs 3D data, number of coils, etc.).

 Moreover, non-Cartesian acquisitions are still an active research field, with new sampling patterns being proposed regularly.
 With MRI-NUFFT one can easily experiment with these new patterns and compare them to existing ones.
 Furthermore, there has been a growing interest in using deep learning to jointly learn MRI acquisition and reconstruction, which requires to compute the gradients of the reconstruction with respect to the raw data and/or the sampling locations.